sbharga/rot/docs/architecture.md

 scan. `YouTubeClipFinder` adds an explicit yt-dlp download step through the optional `youtube` extra.
 Downloaded videos never enter a `Project` implicitly; candidates can be exported or converted to ordinary trim-aware `Clip` models.

+Publishing is another explicit boundary after rendering.
+Platform-specific publishers validate a completed MP4, perform required remote account preflights, upload through resumable official API sessions, and poll processing to a terminal state. `publish_all` preflights every target before uploading valid jobs in caller order and preserves per-platform successes and failures.
+Access tokens come from an injected `TokenProvider` or environment-backed CLI configuration; they are never stored in metadata, logged, or rendered in object representations.